gpazuch/armilla/README.md

 # Tooling scripts for [ORB-Observability Platform](https://github.com/ns1labs/orb) development and demonstration.

-This repository contains a node application that inserts random data to your local ORB instance.
+This repository contains a node application that retrieves an auth token and inserts random data to your local ORB instance.

->Currently supported entities: Sinks, Agents & Agent Groups.
+>Currently supported entities:
+>* Sinks
+>* Agents
+>* Agent Groups
+>* Agent Policies

 ## Setup